 • Scrotum.
 The thickness of the walls of a healthy scrotum should be no more than 8 mm.

-• free liquid.
+• Free liquid.
 The amount of free liquid should not exceed 1-2 ml, and the liquid itself should be homogeneous, without impurities.

-Deciphering ultrasound indicators in pathologies
+Interpretation of ultrasound indicators for pathologies

-Is there a risk with an ultrasound?
+Is there a risk when performing an ultrasound?